School Library Collection Development

 - Are developmentally appropriate for students

-- Facilitate the professional development of our faculty
+- Facilitate the professional learning of our faculty

 The objective of the library media center is to make available to faculty and students a collection of materials that will enrich and support the curriculum and meet the needs of the students and faculty served.
 Students will be provided with a wide range of educational materials on all levels of difficulty and in a variety of formats, with diversity of appeal, allowing for the presentation of many different points of view.
 Library materials will be selected to meet individual learning needs, abilities, and learning styles, provide background materials to supplement classroom instruction, and include a broad range of materials on controversial issues to help students develop critical analytical skills.